venkat-mr369/aws-cloud/rds/11TB-db-mig-postgres.md

-migrating an **11 TB PostgreSQL database** from on-premises to AWS requires carefully weighing **Aurora, RDS for PostgreSQL, and self-managed PostgreSQL on EC2**.
+Migrating an **11 TB PostgreSQL database** from on-premises to AWS requires carefully weighing **Aurora, RDS for PostgreSQL, and self-managed PostgreSQL on EC2**.
 Each option has strengths and limitations depending on **storage limits, migration methods, HA/DR requirements, and workload patterns**.

-Let’s break this down step by step.
+step by step methods, you can find.

 ---